aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 In fact, early models would do better at shorter sentences than longer ones because of this issue.
 The model was able to encode the meaning only for very short inputs but tended to not properly capture longer inputs.

-{% cite cho-etal-2014-properties %} analysis of early DNN translation models states:
+<d-cite key="cho-etal-2014-properties"></d-cite> analysis of early DNN translation models states:
 > Our analysis shows that the performance of the neural machine translation model degrades quickly as the length of a source sentence increases.

  ![bleu vs sentence len](/assets/img/2024-06-22-sequence_to_sequence_translation/rnn_enc_decreasing_perf_sent_len.png)

-However, {% cite 10.5555/2969033.2969173 %} states
+However, <d-cite key="10.5555/2969033.2969173"></d-cite> states
 > We were surprised to discover that the LSTM did well on long sentences

  ![Sutskever bleu vs sentence len](/assets/img/2024-06-22-sequence_to_sequence_translation/sutskever_sent_len.png)

-And then again in the seminal paper {% cite DBLP:journals/corr/BahdanauCB14 %}, which I'll discuss in more detail later shows the same problem, that the model struggles with longer sentences:
+And then again in the seminal paper <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite>, which I'll discuss in more detail later shows the same problem, that the model struggles with longer sentences:

  ![Bhadanau perf \label{Figure 2}](/assets/img/2024-06-22-sequence_to_sequence_translation/bhadanau_perf.png)